cimeister/academic-kickstart/content/blog/example/index.md

 ### Implementation in the SentencePiece library

-In practice, the UnigramLM algorithm as we know it is largely defined by the public SentencePiece implementation, since @kudo-2018-subword give only a high-level description and leave many engineering choices under-specified.
+In practice, the UnigramLM algorithm as we know it is largely defined by the public SentencePiece implementation, since Kudo (2018) give only a high-level description and leave many engineering choices under-specified.
 The library makes a number of concrete design decisions that go beyond the abstract EM + pruning picture above.